bit-w1zard/search-smartly-test-project/README.md

 1. We can add multithreading to this script which extract tons of data from these files.
 1. As threading can reduce the time complexity.
+1. We can make this project more efficient so that this can cater othertext files as well.